A Survey on Self-play Methods in Reinforcement Learning: Open Problems and Future Work

 \subsection{Non-stationarity of the Environment}

-The strategies of the opponent players evolve as training progresses, and the opponents are a vital factor of the environment in the self-play framework.
+In the self-play framework, the opponents are a vital component of the environment, and the strategies of the opponent players evolve as training progresses.
 This evolution can cause the same strategy to lead to different results over time, creating a non-stationary environment.
 This problem is also shared by the MARL area.
-Future research should aim to develop algorithms that are more robust and can adapt to changing conditions.
-For example, incorporating opponent modeling into self-play~\cite{zhao2022douzero+} can help agents anticipate changes in opponent strategies and adjust their own strategies proactively, making them more robust to environmental changes.
+Future research should aim to develop self-play algorithms that are more robust and can adapt to changing conditions.
+For example, incorporating opponent modeling~\citep{zhao2022douzero+} into self-play can help agents anticipate changes in opponent strategies and adjust their own strategies proactively, making them more robust to environmental changes.